Rest To Be Your Best Self

 The Lord was telling me to "Rest".
 Plain as day.
 And obviously, I needed to attend this convention for Him to reveal that to me.

-• This is why I came.
+This is why I came.

-• This is why He told me to "Go, and receive of me."
+This is why He told me to "Go, and receive of me."

-• This has changed my whole perspective on how I fill my days.
+This has changed my whole perspective on how I fill my days.

-Set Aside a Day to Rest
+Set Aside a Day to Rest and Walk in Wisdom

 Our bodies are vulnerable and we need rest.
-We need time to recover from the fast paced world we live in, and reflect back on our days.
+We need time to recover from the fast paced world we live in and reflect back on our days.
 The Lord knew this, and in His foreknowledge designated a day for rest and made it holy.

-Give yourself permission to be still for a little while.
+Let's give ourselves permission to be still for a little while.

 Matthew 11:28-30 (ESV)